 If you are going to be using the internet for dating, make sure you choose sites that are trusted and have reliable security features.
 Dating can be tricky enough, and you’ll probably meet some pretty scummy people in a bar or elsewhere, but the internet can be even more dangerous.
 People who are looking to hurt you could be posing as someone else to lure you in.

 A good way to avoid such a scenario is to read reviews about the dating service you’re looking to join before you sign on.
+To remain safe on the internet, always use HTTPS enabled sites for login, register and check out process.
+Even trust only sites that have Extended Validation SSL certificate, which assures online users the business as well as website is verified by one of trusted SSL certificate Authority.

 Limit What You Share on Social Media